 We had to walk in over downed timber, for it had been closed since 1942 and the road was blocked with logs.
-In the Main Hall were about fifty empty liquor bottles.
+In the Main Hall were about fifty empty liquor bottles, left by ice fishermen who had come in from the cold to warm up by the fireplace.
 In the Lodge was every mattress from every cabin in the camp, stored for all those war years, and every rodent for miles around had found it a cozy home.

 But we went to The Ledges, looked over Parker Pond, and saw the sand beach and point beyond.
 Is that property available, too?
 I don't know.
 I'll find out.
 It wasand we had found our camp site.